Same Old, Same Old? 'Steady As She Goes'? In a Rut? No!

 • Consider the patriarch Abraham.
 His wife Sarah was barren, but when Abraham was age 75 and Sarah 65, God promised them a son to be born to Sarah.
 Abraham continued faithfully “doing the will of God”for another 25 years.
 And then the miracle child Isaac was born to 90-year-old Sarah!

 • Abraham could have watched those additional childless years go by and fallen into the “same old, same old” trap.
-He could have lost hope and just assumed that nothing was going to change.
+He could have found himself in a rut mentally and emotionally, losing hope, and just assuming that nothing was going to change.
 But he didn’t.
 In fact, he “staggered not at the promise of God through unbelief; but was strong in faith, giving glory to God; and being fully persuaded that, what [God] had promised, he was able also to perform” (Romans 4:20-21, KJV).
 And God did perform it — 25 years later!

 Colossians 3:17 And whatever you do, whether in word or deed, do it all in the name of the Lord Jesus…